hotelcurtains/CS135/notes/class notes.md

 ## Types of Walks
+- this sin't in the class yet i did the wrong zybooks
 - we can walk through the graph like this ![alt text](image-13.png)
   - an **open walk** has different first and last vertices
   - a **closed walk** has the same first and last vertex